Mail apps for Outlook

-An Outlook client: the user accesses a message or appointment in the Outlook rich client, Outlook Web App or OWA for Devices, on a desktop, tablet, or smartphone.
+An Outlook client: the user views or composes a message or appointment in the Outlook rich client, Outlook Web App or OWA for Devices, on a desktop, tablet, or smartphone.

-Figure 4 shows how the typical components interact with one another when the user starts Outlook and selects a message or appointment.
+Figure 7 shows how the typical components interact with one another when the user starts Outlook and views or composes a message or appointment.

 There are a few topics in which requirements or behavior differs among these client programs.
-For example, Designing a mail app for Outlook on tablets and mobile devices.
-Such topics would specifically call out the “Outlook rich client”, “Outlook Web App”, "OWA for Devices" or specific members of the OWA for Devices collection.
+For example, Set up a mail app for Outlook on tablets and mobile devices (schema v1.1).
+Such topics would specifically call out the "Outlook rich client", "Outlook Web App", "OWA for Devices" or specific members of the OWA for Devices collection.